-Fire is a potential risk to guests and there is a page dedicated to Fire Safety on the website and this information is displayed in the cottage.
+Fire is a potential risk to guests and this page is dedicated to Fire Safety.
+This information is also displayed in the cottage.

 Electrical appliances: All moveable appliances, more than 12 months old, have a valid Portable Appliance Test sticker on them.